Fayetteville Crossover

 The Fayetteville Crossover are a semi-professional basketball team based in Fayetteville, North Carolina.
 Home games are played at the John D. Fuller, Sr. Recrerational/Athletic Complex.

 History

 The team began play in 2011 as a member of the Continental Basketball League.
-On May 15, 2011 Fayetteville won their first game in team history, defeating the Wilmington Sea Dawgs 107-99.
+On May 15, 2011, Fayetteville won their first game in team history, defeating the Wilmington Sea Dawgs 107–99.

-In November 2011 the team joined the new Tobacco Road Basketball League.
-Fayetteville played three seasons in the TRBL, going 14-21 overall.
+In November 2011 the team became a part of the new Tobacco Road Basketball League, and played three seasons there, going 14–21 overall.

 In July 2014 it was announced that the Crossover would be the fifth member of the new East Coast Basketball League.